Plant watering 101- how to water indoor plants

 Don't worry, we got you!

-We’ve gathered some winning plant watering tips, insights, and tricks that will help you understand your plants better and become a watering pro.
+We’ve gathered some winning plant watering tips, insights, and tricks that will help you understand your plants better and nail plant watering once and for all.
 Goodbye, sad plants, hello beautiful shiny happy ones!

 Plants are a little bit like children - they each have different needs.
 Desert natives like cacti and succulents need less water than a plant that originates from a place with a rainier climate.
 The same plant might also need a different amount of water during different times of year.
 For example, plants are generally thirstier during the summer.
-For these reasons, there isn’t really a one size fits all, and the “water your plants every two weeks” recommendation you might come across isn’t ideal.
+For these reasons, rigid plant watering schedules aren’t effective, and there isn’t really a one size fits all.
+The “water your plants every two weeks” recommendation you might come across isn’t ideal.

 To know how often you should be watering your plants, you need to check up on them every once in a while, and see if they’re thirsty or not.
 If you feel like you need a reminder to check up on your plants, setting a weekly one on your phone or google calendar can help you keep track.
-So when do you water?
+You can also use a plant watering app.
+So when should your plants be watered?
 Place your finger in the soil, if it's dry you can water, if it's damp wait longer.

 A lot of people get confused and think overwatering refers to the amount of water used per watering.
 But overeating actually means watering too frequently!